Are you a having a hard time zipping up a pair of once baggy pants?

-Women should aim for a 31.5-inch waist or below and men a 37-inch waist or below.
+Women should aim for less than a 31.5-inch waist and men a below a 37-inch waist.
 Follow these steps to see how you measure up:

 - Place a tape measure around your waist at the narrowest point between the bottom of your ribs and the top of your hipbone.

 - Make sure the tape is snug but doesn’t squeeze your skin.